Demographics of South America: Brazil

 The Amerindians make up 0.4% of Brazil's population, or about 700,000 people.
-Indigenous peoples are found in the entire territory of Brazil, although the majority of them live in indigenous territories in the North and Centre-Western part of the country.
+Indigenous people are found in the entire territory of Brazil, although the majority of them live in indigenous territories in the North and Centre-Western part of the country.
 On 18 January 2007, FUNAI reported that it had confirmed the presence of 67 different uncontacted tribes in Brazil, up from 40 in 2005.
 With this addition Brazil has now overtaken the island of New Guinea as the country having the largest number of uncontacted tribes.

 Chile

-According to the 2002 Census, 4.6% of the Chilean population (including the Rapanui of Easter Island) 692,000 persons was self-identified of indigenous origins.
+According to the 2002 Census, 4.6% of the Chilean population (including the Rapanui of Easter Island) 692,000 people were self-identified of indigenous origins.
 Many are descendants of the Mapuche, and live in Santiago, Araucanía and the lake district.
 Other groups include the Aimara who live mainly in Arica-Parinacota and Tarapacá Region and has the mayority of their alikes living in Bolivia and Peru and the Alacalufe survivors who now reside mainly in Puerto Edén.

 Colombia

-Colombia's indigenous peoples nonetheless encompass at least 85 distinct cultures and more than 1,378,884 people.
-A variety of collective rights for indigenous peoples are recognized in the 1991 Constitution.
+Colombia's indigenous people nonetheless encompass at least 85 distinct cultures and more than 1,378,884 people.
+A variety of collective rights for indigenous people are recognized in the 1991 Constitution.
 One of these is the Muisca culture, a subset of the larger Chibcha ethnic group, famous for their use of gold, which led to the legend of El Dorado.